5,000 Deaths Recorded Through Road Accidents In Lagos | Leadership Newspaper

 Fresh facts have emerged that about 5,000 people died last year in Lagos State.
 Speaking at a one day Interfaith...

-Worried by the number of fake journalist in the southeast, The National Vice President of the Nigerian Union of Journalists,...

-EFCC Arrests 27 Suspected Internet Fraudsters, Recovers 8 Exotic Cars, Other Items
+Oyo Has Highest Number Of Internet, Cyber Crimes In South-West, Says EFCC

-The Economic and Financial Crimes Commission, (EFCC), Ibadan zonal office, on Thursday arrested 27 alleged fraudsters along with four ladies...
+The Economic and Financial Crimes Commission EFCC Ibadan zonal office on Monday revealed that Oyo State has the highest number...

 MOST POPULAR